A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

-The discrepancy between the G$_0$W$_0$ and GW approximations is attributed to the orbital relaxation observed as a change of orbital energies due to rearrangement of electrons in the fields of nuclei when we add or remove an electron in/from the system.
-For the case of organic semiconductors with small orbit hybridization between molecules, we propose an ansatz, according to which the orbital relaxation after removal of an electron from an isolated molecule gives approximately the same energy correction as it would be in the van-der-Waals molecular crystals.
-This approach is similar to the so-called QM/QM' method \cite{} and leads to the following expressions for the band edges in molecular crystals:
+The discrepancy between the G$_0$W$_0$ and GW approximations is attributed to the orbital relaxation due to rearrangement of electrons caused by the correlation effects.
+For the case of organic semiconductors with small orbit hybridization between molecules, we propose an approximation, according to which the orbital relaxation in isolated molecule is close to the orbital relaxation energy in the van-der-Waals molecular crystals.
+This approach is similar to the so-called QM/QM' method \cite{C9CP06154A} and leads to the following expressions for the band edges in molecular crystals: